-QUESTION: What is the longest English word that has all of its letters in alphabetical order?
+QUESTION: What is the only non-hyphenated English word that has three sets of consecutive double letters?

-QUESTION: What is the shortest complete sentence in the English language?
+QUESTION: What is the longest single-syllable word in the English language?